How Many Mortgages Can You Have?

 It is easier to get multiple investment property mortgages (e.g. buy-to-let mortgages and holiday let mortgages) than residential mortgages because each property generates an income of its own.

 You won’t need to prove that you can afford both your residential mortgage and your investment mortgage from your income.
 Instead, each investment mortgage will be assessed based on the expected rental income of that property.
-Many investors have multiple commercial, buy-to-let, or holiday let mortgages.
+Your personal income will still be factored into affordability calculations, but the expected rental income is the most important element.

-Once you own three or more investment properties, you might consider applying for a portfolio mortgage that covers all the properties under one loan, rather than managing and paying off multiple mortgages at once.
+Once you own three or more investment properties, you might consider applying for a portfolio mortgage that covers all the properties under one loan rather than managing and paying off multiple mortgages at once.
 Read more in our guide to portfolio mortgages.

 Get matched with a mortgage broker experienced in these cases